 Waste Collection

 Waste bins will be collected from directly from the waste store and waste collections will be undertaken by the nominated waste carrier.
-Collections are usually out of hours between, 06:00 and 07:00.
+Collections are usually out of hours typically between, 06:00 and 07:00.
 Where the distance between the waste store and the waste collection point is more than 10m the marshals will manage waste collections and rotate any full and empty containers.
 There will be a smooth transfer for the presentation, tipping, and the bins will be removed immediately and transferred back to the storage room.

 As it is proposed to present full waste bins, issues associated with fly tipping will be minimised as members of the public will not have general access to the waste bins.